Orville Jenkins Thoughts and Resources Orville Jenkins Ideas and Interests

 Musharraf, Pervez.
 In the Line of Fire.
 NY: Free Press, 2006.
 354p.
 Bought 16 April 2009 in Hagerstown, Maryland.
 Read 13-16 January 2010.
 Autobiography

 Naidoo, Robbie.
 Brown Sugar.
 Ebook draft files.
 (A history of the Indians of South Africa.
 Naidoo outlines the history from arrival in 1860 when the first indentured workers came to work in the Sugar fields.
 He follows the economic and social development of the various ethnic and regional communities that have come to make up the Indians of South Africa.
 Naidoo discusses the social and economic niches of the major communities of Indians and describes how a new focus developed with a South African identity, and English as a mother tongue, with few if any ties to the original communities in India.
 Watch for release of this book in coming months.)
-Electronic Draft chapters received from the author in an email exchange discussing the Indians of South Africa and read 31 August 2010.
+Electronic Draft chapters received from the author in an email exchange discussing the Indians of South Africa, read 31 August 2010.
 Peoples and Cultures

 Nelson, Larry M, etal.
 Wii Fit: Get Fit, Stay Fit.
 Arlington, Texas: Fielder Road Baptist Church, 2010.
 127p.
 (A study of the themes in the book of James.)
 Received as a gift 4 April 2010.
 Read 7 April 2010.
 Bible (James)